Approximate inference via variational sampling: Introduction

 \section{Introduction}

-The general goal of statistical inference is to summarize a multivariate probability distribution by a set of parameters of interest such as the normalization constant (if unknown), the mean, the variance matrix...
-In many cases, such a summary takes the form of a vector-valued integral:
+A central task in probabilistic inference is to evaluate expectations with respect to the probability distribution of unobserved variables.
+Assume that $p:\mathbb{R}^d\to \mathbb{R}_+$ is some unnormalized target distribution representing, typically, the joint distribution of some data (omitted from the notation) and some unobserved $d$-dimensional random vector~$\x$.
+Making an inference on $\x$ often involves computing a vector-valued integral of the form:

-where $\phi:\mathbb{R}^d\to\mathbb{R}^{n}$ is a feature function, and $p:\mathbb{R}^d\to \mathbb{R}_+$ is the target distribution representing, for instance, a Bayesian posterior given some data (omitted from the notation) or a model evidence.
-In the frequent situation where (\ref{eq:moment}) is analytically intractable, one has to resort to numerical methods, which may be classified as being either sampling-based or fitting-based.
+where $\phi:\mathbb{R}^d\to\mathbb{R}^{n}$ is a feature function.
+For instance, the posterior mean and variance of $\x$ can be recovered from (\ref{eq:integral}) if the components of $\phi$ form a basis of second-order polynomials (including a constant term to capture the normalizing constant of $p$).
+A recurring problem, however, is that (\ref{eq:integral}) may be analytically intractable in practice, so that one has to resort to approximation methods, which may be roughly classified as being either sampling-based, or fitting-based, or both.

-Traditional fitting methods such as Newton-Cotes and Gaussian quadrature rules are computationally prohibitive in any but the smallest dimensions.
-Sampling, or Monte Carlo integration methods were developed from the 40's to overcome this curse of dimensionality \cite{Metropolis-87,Andrieu-03}.
-The basic idea is to sample random points $\x_1,\ldots,\x_{N}$ independently from an instrumental distribution $\pi(\x)$, and estimate the desired integral by:

-where the weights $w(\x_k)$ guarantee that the resulting estimator is unbiased.
-This simple method, known as importance sampling (IS), may however be statistically inefficient if high density regions of $p(\x)$ are not sampled.
-This problem has motivated a number of refinements that may be understood as variance reduction devices, such as defensive and multiple IS \cite{Owen-00}, adaptive IS \cite{Bucher-88}, path sampling \cite{Gelman-98}, annealed IS \cite{Neal-01}, and nested sampling \cite{Skilling-06}.
-Methods from a more radical trend are explicitly aimed to sample from the target distribution, and include both independence sampling methods such as rejection sampling \cite{Bishop-06} or population Monte Carlo \cite{Cappe-04}, and Markov chain Monte Carlo (MCMC) methods \cite{Tierney-94,Andrieu-03,Andrieu-08}.

-In the meantime, fitting-based methods have been developed or revisited for computational statistics.
-For instance, the Laplace method \cite{Tierney-86} fits a Gaussian using the second-order Taylor expansion of the distribution logarithm at the mode.
-Bayesian quadrature \cite{OHagan-91,Kennedy-98} interpolates the target distribution (or part of the integrand) using Gaussian processes.
-Along with the development of graphical models, ``message-passing'' methods have emerged, such as the variational Bayes algorithm \cite{Neal-98,Beal-03}, belief propagation and expectation propagation \cite{Minka-01,Bishop-06}.
-The common thread of message-passing methods is to work on factor graph-structured distributions, by adjusting factors in a sequential fashion rather than optimizing a global (and generally intractable) fitting measure \cite{Minka-05}.